A video explaining Year 8 HPV vaccination and protection.

 HPV infection can lead to genital warts.
 In women, genital warts can appear on the vulva, areas inside or surrounding the vagina, cervix and anus.
 In men, warts can appear on the scrotum, penis and area inside or surrounding the anus.

-About HPV immunisation
+About HPV vaccination

 The HPV vaccine is only able to prevent HPV infection - it does not treat the infection.